 2. Make a list of all the activities that are important to you, then put them in order of priority.
 Post this up on your computer screen.
 You may be surprised to find that you are doing too much!
 Which is a recipe for frustration...since none of them move forward very quickly, so you feel dissatisfied, and end up on Fb to make yourself feel better!
 Notice that Fb is near the bottom.

 3. If you're too alone, schedule connection into your week.
-Invite friends over for a potluck or massage trade, for example.
+Invite friends over for a potluck or massage jam, or show and tell :-).

 4. Watch movies and things that wake your heart up to the suffering in the world.
 After I saw the movie "Spotlight" (about sexual abuse in the Catholic church), I felt so much caring...I felt there is so much work to do.
 I don't have any time to waste.
 We will often do more for others than we will for ourselves, it can help bring out your best.
 So don't avoid the reality of suffering in this world.

 5. Meditate.
 Meditation renews your balanced state of calm and clarity, which means it increases your self-control - and makes you more aware of what matters.
 Its quite amazing really.
 In a state of calm and balance you are more likely to "use" Fb, and not let it use you.
-But if you find meditation hard, as many do, try doing some yoga first, meditating on OM"s on the out-breath, or try one of the many popular meditation apps, like Headspace for example.
+But if you find meditation hard, as many do, try doing some yoga first, meditating on OM"s on the out-breath, or try one of the many popular meditation apps, like Insight TImer.

 6. Connect with great leadership often.
-I find that my main life mentor encourages me often to calm down, to eat well, to do yoga, and so on, and I find that this encouragement really helps.
+I find that my main mentor encourages me often to calm down, to eat well, to do yoga, and so on, and I find that this encouragement really helps.
 So tune in to someone great often.
-This could even be on You Tube, but I find that having someone who knows me personally is the best way to go - and this is why I do Health Coaching - it really helps people. (and yes, I am on You Tube).
+This could even be on You Tube, but I find that having someone who knows me personally is the best way to go - and this is why I do Health Coaching - it really helps people. (and yes, I am You Tube: Donovan Giraud).

 7. Eat better, more consistently.
 Low blood sugar or a high level of inflammation give us FLC syndrome ("Feel Like Crap").
 And FLC syndrome makes you seek something to feel better - Fb, Netflix, porn, or worse.
 We want to evolve into more positive ways to make ourselves feel better: do some meditation, some yoga, take some flower essences, or eat a healthy version of your favourite food.

-I think it's really not about 'Should I get off Fb?', it's really about 'Am I moving forward in my life?'.
-We all need to feel that we are moving forward in our lives to be happy.
-If you have been feeling stuck or stagnant for a while, consider trying some of the above strategies, or - hire a Life Coach -
+Its not 'Should I get off Fb?', it's really 'Am I moving forward in my life?'.
+We all need to feel that we are moving forward in our lives.
+If you have been feeling stuck or stagnant for a while, consider trying some of the above strategies, or: